Introduction

 So let’s return to our original question: “Does an LLM have fundamental randomness in it?”
 The answer, as I said at the beginning, is “No, but also Yes.”

-But Yes: In practice, production LLM systems can’t run deterministically, even with identical inputs and temp=0.
-Batch composition introduces variance you can’t control: which experts activate (in MoE architectures), what numerical path the computation takes, what other requests share your batch.
+But Yes: In practice, production LLM systems often can’t run deterministically, even with identical inputs and temp=0.
+The serving stack introduces variance you can’t control: batch shapes and execution paths, routing, replica/hardware differences, and other hidden execution details.
 Methods exist to reduce this (fixed batches, seed parameters, dedicated instances), but we generally live with inference-level non-determinism in production because the alternative is too expensive and too slow.

 … and the Bigger Source of Unpredictability

-However, there is more to visit on “LLMs seem to be unpredictable”.
-The bigger contribution comes from something else: you cannot easily reason about how two different but seemingly similar inputs will behave.
+However, there is more to the feeling that “LLMs seem unpredictable.”
+The bigger contribution comes from something else: we cannot easily predict how two different but similar inputs will behave.
 This is what frustrates users and engineers in production.
-This is more than sampling variance, or MoE routing.
+This is more than sampling variance or serving-stack variance.
 This is emergent behavior from a complex system encountering edge cases in its learned generalizations.
 The model is trying to solve an inherently underspecified problem – real-world inputs are always ambiguous in subtle ways – and it does so by generalizing from the data it has observed before (training data).
 Sometimes that generalization is robust.
 Sometimes it’s brittle.
 And predicting which is which?
 That’s the hard part.